raspberrypilearning/lego-robot-face/en/step_3.md

 ## Use emoji for your robot face

-Before you delve straight into building and programming your robot face, consider how the project will work and think about what we'll need.

-The goal is to build a robotic face that can respond to objects that it recognises using machine learning.
+The goal is to build a robotic face that can respond to objects that it recognises.
 If we break that down into smaller steps we might say that our robot face will:

-1. Use the Raspberry Pi camera to look for objects that match those in a pre-trained machine learning model.
+1. Use the Raspberry Pi camera to look for objects.
-2. If a object is detected with a degree of certainty, use that object to change the face.
+2. If an object is detected, use that object to change the face.
-3. Match the object detected to an appropriate reaction or emotion
+3. Match the object detected to a reaction or emotion
-4. Change to look of the face to represent the chosen reaction or emotion.
+4. Change the look of the face to represent a reaction.
 5. Return to step 1 to look for the next object to react to.

-For the project to work it's going to need a selection of reactions and emotions that it can display using simple facial expressions... like emoji!
+For the project to work it's going to need a selection of reactions that it can display using simple facial expressions.
+Emojis are a great example of this.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">An emoji is an example of an <span style="color: #0faeb0">abstraction</span>, a simplified representation of a real face.
 All of the complexity has been removed and limited to the simple key parts of the face.</p>

 ![Range of emojis](images/emojis.png)

-In this project, we will represent these five emojis:
+In this project, you can use these five emojis:

 | ![](images/happy.png) | ![](images/sad.png) | ![](images/love.png) | ![](images/sleep.png) | ![](images/laugh.png) |
 | -------------------------- | -------------------------- | -------------------------- | -------------------------- | -------------------------- |
 | Happy | Sad | Love | Sleep | Laugh |

+However, if you would like to create your own emojis, you can use [piskel](https://www.piskelapp.com) to create your own 8 x 8 emoji.
+Only use black and white pixels.

 ### Connecting objects to expressions